-"short-term debt instrument" means a negotiable promissory note or commercial paper maturing not more than one year from the date of issue.
+(1) In this section, "short-term debt instrument" means a negotiable promissory note or commercial paper maturing not more than one year from the date of issue.

-- (2) Except in Ontario, the dealer registration requirement does not apply to any of the following in respect of a trade in a short-term debt instrument with a permitted client - (a) a bank listed in Schedule I, II or III to the Bank Act (Canada); - (b) an association to which the Cooperative Credit Associations Act (Canada) applies or a central cooperative credit society for which an order has been made under subsection 473 (1) of that Act; - (c) a loan corporation, trust company, trust corporation, insurance company, treasury branch, credit union, caisse populaire, financial services cooperative or credit union league or federation that is authorized by a statute of Canada or of a jurisdiction in Canada to carry on business in Canada or in any jurisdiction in Canada, as the case may be; - (d) the Business Development Bank of Canada; - (3) The exemption under subsection (2) is not available to a person or company unless the short-term debt instrument - is not convertible or exchangeable into, or accompanied by a right to purchase, another security other than another short-term debt instrument; and - (b) has a minimum rating from a designated rating organization or its DRO affiliate.
+(2) Except in Ontario, the dealer registration requirement does not apply to any of the following in respect of a trade in a short-term debt instrument with a permitted client:

+- (a) a bank listed in Schedule I, II or III to the Bank Act (Canada); - (b) an association to which the Cooperative Credit Associations Act (Canada) applies or a central cooperative credit society for which an order has been made under subsection 473 (1) of that Act; - (c) a loan corporation, trust company, trust corporation, insurance company, treasury branch, credit union, caisse populaire, financial services cooperative or credit union league or federation that is authorized by a statute of Canada or of a jurisdiction in Canada to carry on business in Canada or in any jurisdiction in Canada, as the case may be; - (d) the Business Development Bank of Canada;

+(3) The exemption under subsection (2) is not available to a person or company if the short-term debt instrument is convertible or exchangeable into, or accompanied by a right to purchase, another security other than another short-term debt instrument.

-25. Part 8 is amended by adding the following section after the title of Division 2:
+30. Part 8 is amended by adding the following section after the title of Division 2: